-Memory vs. Backstory: Definitions, Differences, and When to Use Each
+Character Backstory and Memory: Definitions and When to Use Each

 Definition of Backstory in a Novel

-Backstory is objective information about a character’s past.
-It is not filtered through the character’s eyes, but may be conveyed by a third-person narrator, and so may include both experiences the character can remember and information the character does not know.
+Here’s a backstory definition: it’s objective information about a character’s past.
+It’s not filtered through the character’s eyes, but may be conveyed by a third-person narrator.
+It may include both experiences the character can remember and information the character does not know.

 How to Use Backstory

 If a memory is a conversation, a backstory is a video clip.
 Rather than being told something by your character, you are watching them experience the event in question, perhaps like an old-timey black and white film strip.
-A backstory is different from memory in the following ways:

 1. Backstory is objective and accurate

-The reader witnesses the backstory from an objective point of view, more like a documentary and less like an interview.
+The reader witnesses the backstory in question from an objective point of view, more like a documentary and less like an interview.
 A backstory is the reality of what took place in the character’s past.

 In the example mentioned above, a child would have a fond memory of his loving mother, but presented as a backstory, the author would also explain that this image of the woman is not shared by others, who found her unpleasant.